TheMannu/Technology-Topics-Quick-Reference/NPM-vs-Yarn.md

 ### NPM
 - NPM v5+ introduced a lock file and some optimizations, but traditionally it was slower due to less aggressive caching and network requests.
 - With parallelization and improvements in NPM v7+, the speed is much better but still slightly behind Yarn in some cases.

+### Yarn
+- Yarn is known for being faster, especially with its deterministic dependency resolution, aggressive caching, and parallelized operations.
+- Yarn can install packages faster, especially on repeated installs due to better offline cache handling.